 You’ll probably want to get a few trims along the way as it grows out—just keep trimming the bottom layer up so that it gradually matches the top ones.
 As the layers grow and start to match up it will start to feel thicker.
 But don’t let them cut the layers to “freshen them up”—just leave them until they grow long again.

 Playing with your hair texture will also help.
-I’d try to wear it a bit wavier if you can as that will disguise the layers.
+I’d try to wear it a bit wavier if you can, as that will disguise the layers.
 Try hot rollers, velcro rollers, curling with a flat iron or even old-fashioned pin curls.
 Brush out the curls and it should give it some body and fullness.
-(As I mentioned here, brushed-out curls are very, very on trend right now.)
+(Brushed-out curls are very on trend right now, by the way.)

-Something like Charlize has would be good to aim for:
+Something like Charlize Theron has would be good to aim for:

 Products-wise, consider investing in a beach hair product (like a sea spray) to give your hair more texture and fullness.
 You can’t go wrong with Bumble and Bumble’s Surf Spray: